naveen-mehta/princes-theatre/README.md

 # Prince's theatre - Movie price comparison app

-This app allows users to search movies available on Cinemaworld and Filmworl, and then see which of the two movie providers is streaming it at a cheaper price.
+This app allows users to search movies available on Cinemaworld and Filmworld, and then see which of the two movie providers is streaming it at a cheaper price.

 ---
 ### Table of Contents